KristopherJR/ImageToCSV/README.md

 ![image](https://user-images.githubusercontent.com/47984645/145701222-501ae356-0941-4c1f-bb8a-9c3f16ad360a.png)

 Feel free to use this program and make changes on your own branches as you see fit.
-The program may be updated to handle more than just binary images in future.
+The program will continue to be developed with new features added.